evkx/evkx.github.io/content/models/skoda/enyaq_iv/ENYAQ_COUPÉ_RS_iV_GEN1/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 570 liters.
 With the rear seat down, it is 1610 liters.
-On the roof, you can load up to 75kg.
-The maxium weight of the car is 2740kg, and with the base weight of 2180 kg, you can max load 560 kg, including driver and passengers.
+On the roof, you can load up to 75 kg (165,3 lbs).
+The maxium weight of the car is 2740 kg (6041 lbs), and with the base weight of 2180 kg (4806 lbs), you can max load 560 kg (1235 lbs), including driver and passengers.
 Some options can increase the base weight and reduce the maximum loading weight.

 You can order the car with a towbar.
-The maximum total weight on a braked trailer is 1200, and on unbraked, it is 750kg.
+The maximum total weight on a braked trailer is 1200, and on unbraked, it is 750 kg (2646/1653 lbs).

 {{< sitefiguresized thumb="models/skoda/enyaq_iv/enyaq_coupé_rs_iv_gen1/trunk_1_st.jpg" title="SKODA ENYAQ COUPÉ RS iV (GEN1)" width="3000" height="2001"  >}}